Bolivia announces nationwide, 14-day quarantine to stem spread of coronavirus

-LA PAZ, March 21 (Reuters) - Bolivia’s interim government announced on Saturday a countrywide mandatory quarantine for 14 days to combat the spread of coronavirus in the Andean nation.
+LA PAZ (Reuters) - Bolivia’s interim government announced on Saturday a countrywide mandatory quarantine for 14 days to combat the spread of coronavirus in the Andean nation.

 Interim president Jeanine Anez told reporters the measure would begin Sunday and extend until April 4.
 Bolivia earlier this week closed its borders and suspended all international flights.